Back to all guides

 Trend 1: AI Moves From Chat to Workflow

-That only helps when the workflow is clear.
+That helps when the workflow is clear.
 The business still needs a trigger, source of truth, review rule, final action, and failure path.
-If those pieces are missing, AI simply makes a messy process move faster.
+If those pieces are missing, AI makes a messy process move faster.

 Trend 2: AI Agents Need Guardrails, Not Blind Trust